Agency under indefinite causality: operational eternalism in higher-order quantum theory

-The foundational import of non-causality is somewhat similar to the impact of non-locality research between 1960s and 1990s.
-Up until the Einstein-Podolsky-Rosen paper~\cite{EPR}, locality in space was seen as a necessary condition of physical theory.
+The foundational significance of non-causality is somewhat similar to the impact of non-locality research between the 1960s and the 1990s.
+Until the Einstein-Podolsky-Rosen paper~\cite{EPR}, locality in space was seen as a necessary condition of physical theory.
 Later, due to Bell~\cite{Bell1}, it became a central quantifiable indicator partitioning quantum theory from hidden-variable models.
-With the invention of Popescu-Rohrlich boxes thirty years after Bell~\cite{popescu}, the amount of non-locality came to be seen as a parameter characterizing general probabilistic theories~\cite{hardy,barrett_information_2007,Chiri}, which captures their degree of non-classicality but also of non-quantumness~\cite{popescu2014}.
-As a result of this algebraic reappropriation of locality, our understanding of the role of space in quantum theory has significantly improved.
+With the invention of Popescu-Rohrlich boxes thirty years after Bell~\cite{popescu}, the amount of non-locality came to be seen as a parameter characterizing general probabilistic theories~\cite{hardy,barrett_information_2007,Chiri} to capture their degree of non-classicality~\cite{popescu2014}.
+As a result of this algebraic reformulation of locality, our understanding of the role of space in quantum theory has significantly improved.
 Research on indefinite causality achieves a similar improvement in our understanding of the relation between observers and spacetime due to violation of causal inequalities.

 We draw a foundational lesson from this research: the tension between dynamical theory in spacetime and operational theory is impossible to bridge without bringing agents into the theory and defining them in a perspectival way.
 The key stumbling block is the impossibility to reconcile operational primitives with the primitive conception of events in spacetime physics.
 This tension implies that taking one agent's perspective may lead to the disqualification of another one as an agent.
 While Alice and Bob are both agents from the eternalist viewpoint, whether one may still be considered as an agent depends on the other's perspective: from Alice's perspective, Bob may not qualify as an agent, and vice versa.

 It is now possible to formulate precise criteria for one observer to be consistently viewed as an agent from another observer's perspective.
 An agent's local perspective involves two ingredients: a decomposition into subsystems to place inputs and outputs in respective subspaces, and a foliation into circuit fragments that are sequential in the agent’s local time (Figure~\ref{fig:circuit}).
 Multiple agents may be constituted within the global standpoint of operational eternalism, but their agency need not persist across all local perspectives.
 Agents are well-defined, but they are not universal.